 California Assessment System:

 Other California Assessment Resources:

-- California Alternate Performance Assessment (CAPA): California Department of Education website providing information for the CAPA, the current state test for students with significant cognitive disabilities.
+- California Alternate Assessment: California Department of Education website providing information for the CAPA, the current state test for students with significant cognitive disabilities.

 - California English Language Development Test (CELDT): California Department of Education website providing information for the CELDT, a required state test for English language proficiency that must be given to students whose primary language is other than English.